The Promise (2016 film): Filming

 Filming began in Autumn 2015 in Portugal, Malta, and Spain, with the shooting scheduled to last until December.

 Filming sites in Portugal included the National Museum of Natural History and Science, Lisbon, and the Lisbon School for Hospitality and Tourism held a casting call for film extras.
 Filming sites in Spain included the Canary Islands.

 There were seventy days of production.
 Reshoots took place in New York in May and June 2016, ending in early June.
 Joe Berliger, director of the documentary Intent to Destroy, embedded in the filming crew of The Promise to shoot his own documentary.
 George stated that he took two months of research in comparing photographs of Ottoman-era Turkey and prospective filming locations to make the proper selections.

 Security details were arranged during filming due to political sensitivities around the Armenian genocide.
 For the same reason, the producers did not issue publicity for the film during the filming process.
-Berlinger stated, in regards to safety issues, "A lot of that is overblown — I think we’ve gone from historical assassinations to digital assassinations.
+Berlinger stated, in regard to safety issues, "A lot of that is overblown — I think we’ve gone from historical assassinations to digital assassinations.
 But we all had this nebulous fear."

 According to Giménez Cacho, an ambassador in the Turkish foreign service had contacted him and told him the Turkish government's position that the killings in the Armenian genocide were not a genocide; his statements were featured in Intent to Destroy.

 The film producers deliberately made a final film cut that would be, according to the Motion Picture Association of America (MPAA) rating system, PG-13, so the audience could include teenagers and children; the producers did this by removing scenes that would otherwise give it an "R" rating.
 This meant not having extensive footage of violence.
 A scene in the film was inspired by the death of Alan Kurdi, who was fleeing the Middle East for Europe, to show parallels between Armenians fleeing the Armenian genocide to modern refugees like Alan Kurdi.